TradeX

 2. Market Microstructure Understanding

-Order Book design demonstrates knowledge of bid/ask spreads, market depth, and liquidity visualization β critical for any institutional trading platform serving professional market participants.
+Order Book design demonstrates knowledge of bid/ask spreads, market depth, and liquidity visualization — including the handling of Partial Fills and detection of Iceberg Orders (splitting large orders into smaller chunks to hide size from the market).
+These are critical for any institutional trading platform serving professional market participants.

 3. Multi-Asset Class Orchestration